utdata/icj-class/bootstrap/bootstrap-assignment.md

 - The column on the left should have the pirate mugshot photo (see the example for [responsive images](https://getbootstrap.com/docs/4.4/content/images/#responsive-images) in the Bootstrap docs to see how to make the photo fit the width of the column at different sizes).
 - The Byline name and source should be different in style or font.
 - The right column should have a headline and "story" text (which can be [pirate ipsum](https://pirateipsum.me/) or similar).
-- You must introduce at least one Google Font to the content.
+- You must introduce at least one [Google Font](https://fonts.google.com/) to the content.
 Like a headline font.
 It can be the same font that is in the jumbotron.
+You'll need to figure out how to do that, but you can figure it out if you read the directions.

 ### The footer